MicrosoftDocs/microsoft-community-training/community-training/frequently-asked-questions/analytics-reporting.md

 There's no provision to reset a learner's progress.
 However, you can achieve this by removing the user and enrolling them back to the course again.
 This way past user's progress is purged and the user can start afresh.

-### If I have previous data on the learner progress, can that be imported to Microsoft Community Training platform?
+### If I have previous data on the learner progress, can that be imported to Community Training platform?

 You can import existing learner progress and course completion data using a custom migration script.
 This feature isn't available out of the box and customers are required to write their own migration script based on their existing platform from where the data are coming.
 Microsoft can help customer with the migration.